pranavan15/service-composition-own/README.md

 ```

-Let's next focus on the implementation of `airline_reservation_service.bal` file, which includes the implementation of the Airline reservation service.
+Let's next focus on the development of `airline_reservation_service.bal` file, which includes the implementation of the Airline reservation service.
 This service provides the capability of online airline ticket reservation.
 Refer the code attached below.
 Inline comments are added for better understanding.

 ##### airline_reservation_service.bal